ryanMegarityART/french-verbs-game/README.md

 The player starts with 10 points

-When the player makes a mistae they lose a point, when they find the wor they gain a point
+When the player makes a mistake they lose a point, when they find the word they gain a point

 If a player reaches 0 points they lose